polarisltd/StatusPipelineModule/README.md

 - Board is built dynamically based on above data model;
 - Columns having defined sequence of following on Board;
+- Columns having Color attribute.
+Fixed number of colors associated to markup styles are provided.
 - Draggable Cards between columns;
 - Rules describing Drag and Drop permissions are provided as Callback at embedding component side;
 - During Card move with Drag and Drop Column changes his color if card cannot be allowed to move under current Column.